-For the past 10 years Synthesis has served as the Engineering Department (and more) for WickWerks (Cycling Components).
-Now we say “So Long, and Thanks!”
-It’s been a great adventure.
+For the past 10 years Synthesis has served as the Engineering Department (and more) for WickWerks (Bicycling Components).
+Now, after a great adventure, we say "So Long, and Thanks!"
+This has been a great time to learn, to explore, to invent, and to make good friends in the cycling industry.

 The WickWerks Adventure

 I am a cyclist.
-I am also a cycling advocate — for many reasons — so working in the cycling industry is always enticing.
-It’s great to make bikes better, and I love making the cycling experience happier.
+I am also a bicycling advocate - for many reasons - so working in the cycling industry is always enticing.
+It is great to make bikes better, and I love making the bicycling experience happier.

-Aside from the fun, we tackled some difficult projects for WickWerks as we went after the least developed part of the bicycle (front shifting) — and made it awesome.
-To me, success is in the smiles of customers that rave about how well the products work.
-(If you’re a cyclist and you haven’t tried WickWerks Chainrings, you’re seriously missing something.)
+Aside from the fun, we tackled some difficult projects for WickWerks as we took the least developed part of the bicycle (front shifting) - and made it awesome.
+To me, success is in the smiles of customers as they rave about how well the products work.
+(If you are a cyclist and you have not tried WickWerks Chainrings, you are seriously missing something.)

-I have to say, it’s also pretty cool to have products that we invented on bikes of the Tour de France!
-That’s happened twice: Once with conceptual product we started with TRP, and this year too, with the Sentinel a dual sided chain watcher, we created and developed for WickWerks.
+I have to say, it is also pretty cool to have products that we invented on bikes of the Tour de France!
+That has happened twice: Once with a conceptual product we started with TRP, and this year too, with the Sentinel a dual sided chain watcher, we created and developed for WickWerks.

 Looking Back

-It’s been a ton of fun getting to know so many amazing athletes that have willingly “tested” and abused bicycle component prototypes for us.
-From early prototype testers like Katie Compton (who wouldn’t give back the first prototype because she liked it so much), to all sorts of cycling enthusiasts that love to hammer on anything new.
-It’s been a great ride, so to WickWerks we say THANK YOU !!
+It has been a ton of fun getting to know so many amazing athletes that have willingly "tested" and abused bicycle component prototypes for us.
+From early prototype testers like Katie Compton (who would not give back the first prototype because she liked it so much), to all sorts of cycling industry enthusiasts that love to hammer on anything new.
+It has certainly been a great ride, so to WickWerks (and all those involved) we say:

-WickWerks is now up and running, so we at Synthesis are looking to the next exciting challenge.
-We are now available for your new project, to conquer challenges, to stretch technology and to spring-board your company to the next level.
+WickWerks is now up and running, so at Synthesis we are looking to the next exciting challenge.
+We are now available for your new project, to conquer the next challenges, to stretch technology, to help you get new patents, and to springboard your company to the next level.
 We are Synthesis Engineering Services, Inc.

-For the Cycling Industry, besides WickWerks, we’ve worked on numerous bicycle projects including several RockShox products, a number of Spinner suspension designs, Tektro / TRP concepts, Vanguard Brakes, and much more.
-That’s not to mention the hundreds of products from other industries!
-Check out the Design Slide Show for a taste of projects we’ve been fortunate enough to be involved with.
-Oh, and visit the List of Patents (60’ish) we’ve had the enjoyment of innovating with.
+For the Cycling Industry, besides WickWerks, we have worked on numerous bicycle projects including several RockShox products, a number of Spinner suspension designs, Tektro / TRP concepts, Vanguard Brakes, and much more.
+That is not to mention the hundreds of products from other industries!
+Check out the Design Slide Show for a taste of projects we have been fortunate enough to be involved with.
+Oh, and visit the List of Patents (60-ish at the time of this writing) we have had the enjoyment of innovating with.

 This Could Be You